gogetdata/ggd-recipes/docs/source/index.rst

 Go Get Data acts as a multi use tool for genomic data access and management.
 It provide a system for simple data access all the way to a complete data management including version tracking, dependency handling, data format standards, and more.
-Whether using ggd for data access in genomic workflows, for an analysis, or for any other reason, ggd has bee developed to work in many situations.
+Whether using ggd for data access in genomic workflows, for an analysis, or for any other reason, ggd has been developed to work in many situations.

 We want to briefly highlight ggd's ability to work with multiple conda environments at the same time.
 Multiple tools in ggd use a
 :code:`--prefix` flag.
 This prefix flag allows a user to install, manage, and access data in a specific conda environment.
 Therefore,